delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 The following solution evolution will depend on database application is using.
 In the case of PostgreSQL it may look like this:
 * wrap queries with a transaction

-It won't work either because PostgreSQL default transaction is [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED)
+It won't work either because PostgreSQL default transaction isolation level is [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED)

 > note that two successive SELECT commands can see different data, even though they are within a single transaction if other transactions commit changes after the first SELECT starts and before the second SELECT starts.